Israel–South Africa relations: 1987–1994: Sanctions against South Africa

 By 1987, Israel found itself the only developed nation in the world that still maintained strong relations with South Africa.
 Since 1974, this relationship had been mentioned and condemned by various international organisations and, several times, in the UN General Assembly.
 Thus by the late 1980s foreign policy towards South Africa had become a matter of disagreement within the Israeli government.
 A minority of Israeli officials and a number of liberal intellectuals, led by Yossi Beilin at the Foreign Ministry, pressed for greater distance and even harsh sanctions.
 They were reportedly opposed by, among others, Defense Minister Yitzhak Rabin, and former Defense Ministers Ezer Weizman, Moshe Arens, and Ariel Sharon.
 Foreign Minister Shimon Peres took the middle-ground view, saying that Israel would not "lead" an anti-South African campaign, but would follow the approach taken by the United States and Western Europe.
 Reinforcing the anti-apartheid argument was increasing political pressure from the United States, which had passed its Comprehensive Anti-Apartheid Act.
 In March 1987, American President Ronald Reagan was required to report to Congress on arms sales to South Africa by Israel and other American allies, and unfavourable findings could result in Israel losing its $1.8 billion in American military aid.
 The week before the report was due, Peres announced that Israel would not sign any further military contracts with South Africa.
 Existing contracts would remain in force but would be allowed to lapse over an unspecified period.
 Israel would also curtail its cultural, diplomatic, and tourist relations with South Africa, and would set up a committee to look into economic sanctions.
 Peres also reiterated Israel's opposition to apartheid, saying: "There is no room for discrimination, whether it's called apartheid or any other name...
 We repeat that we express our denunciation of the system of apartheid.
 The Jewish outlook is that every man was born in the image of God and created equal."
 According to the New York Times, the Israeli Cabinet "made no attempt to hide the fact" that its decision was being made in response to political pressure from the United States.
-South African Foreign Minister Roelof Botha downplayed it as "clearly a direct result of pressure by the United States".
+South African Foreign Minister Pik Botha downplayed it as "clearly a direct result of pressure by the United States".
 In September 1987, under further American pressure and ahead of another review by Congress, Israel imposed ten economic and cultural sanctions against South Africa, including bans on new investments and on governmental, scientific, sports, and cultural exchanges.
 Israeli diplomat Alon Liel later recalled South African President P.W.
 Botha was surprised and outraged by the decision.
 However, because the sanctions did not apply retroactively to agreements already made, some exchanges continued – for example, in 1990, bilateral trade was worth $317 million, with Israel incurring a $125 million trade deficit because of the restrictions on its exports to South Africa.